Helpful Information for LGBTQI+ Tourists considering Uganda

 LGBTQI+ Tourists have a choice.
 Here is the reality if you want safe and affordable Mountain Gorilla Trekking, then Uganda is the country of choice.
-Mountain Gorilla trekking can only be done in affordable Uganda, high-end Rwanda, and risky DR Congo.
+Mountain Gorilla trekking can only be done in cheap Uganda, high-end Rwanda, and risky DR Congo.

 Uganda is also the best Chimpanzee trekking destination with the best sighting record in East Africa.
 Additionally, there are Savannah Parks with wildlife and the River Nile with adrenaline-pumping white-water activities.

 As you might expect, the LGBTIQ+ community in Uganda and elsewhere in Africa remains very much underground.
-LGBTQI+ tourists are advised that likewise, discretion is vital for your well-being, even though foreigners are rarely the subject of police attention.
+LGBTQI+ tourists are advised that discretion is vital for your well-being, even though foreigners are rarely the subject of police attention.
 That is not the case in all African safari destinations.